John Lewis expects no Brexit sales hit in 2016, limited inflation

-LONDON Retailer John Lewis [JLP.UL] does not expect Britain's vote to leave the European Union to impact its sales in the second half of the year, predicting that the weaker pound could lead to limited price increases by the middle of next year.
+LONDON, Sept 15 Retailer John Lewis does not expect Britain's vote to leave the European Union to impact its sales in the second half of the year, predicting that the weaker pound could lead to limited price increases by the middle of next year.

 John Lewis Chairman Charlie Mayfield told a conference call for journalists he did not see any hit to sales in the group's second half that started on Aug.
 1 after it reported first-half sales rose 3.1 percent.